Study: The Most Socially Equitable Cities in the U.S.

 Is it realistic to expect a perfect score from any city?
 Probably not.
-Even if we did have cities with scores of 700, they wouldn’t be paragons of social consciousness.
+Even if we did have cities with perfect scores, they wouldn’t be paragons of social equity.
 The ways that researchers capture things like racial equality and food access are imperfect.
 Still, if you live in one of these cities, you’ll probably find some truth in their scores.

 Then we totaled each city's scores to get their final score out of 700.

 Unfortunately, not every city had data points for every factor.
 If a city was missing more than two data points, we left it out of the ranking.
 We know this isn't totally fair to every city, but we also didn't want to use the average score and let some cities slide by on one or two really high numbers.
 In the end, this seemed like the most balanced way to deal with cities that didn't show up in all of the datasets we referenced.